domectrl/ha-rpi-pwm/README.md

 This integration can no longer be configured via YAML.
 Use the config flow function instead.
 ### Configuration parameters

-***Generic settings:***
-- I2C bus: Select the I2C bus where the PCA9685 is connected.
-Use tools like i2cdetect to find the right bus.
-  > default: first bus found in the system
-- I2C address: I2C address of the LED driver
-  > default: 0x40 (decimal 64)
-- frequency: The PWM frequency.
-  > default: 200 Hz

-***Choosing entities:***
-In the next menu, one can choose what entities to add.
-The possible entities shown depend on the amount of pins left without a function.
-If all pins are occupied, or if the user presses the 'Finish' button, the integration will be added.

-***Light specific settings:***
+***Light, Fan and number shared settings:***
-- name: Name of the Light to create.
+- name: Name of the entity to create.
   > default: empty
-- pin(s): Select the pins to be used for your entity.
+- pin: Select the pin to be used for your entity.
-  Note that the numbering of the pins starts from 0 up to 15.
+  Note that the numbering of the pins corresponds with the GPIO numbers like shown on [pinouts](https://pinout.xyz/).
 Only the pins not yet occupied by other entities can be selected.
+Note that only 2 pins can be configured as a PWM pin at the same time, so after configuring 2 pins the config flow will forbide you to add more devices.
+Note also that you will have to [configure your overlays](https://pypi.org/project/rpi-hardware-pwm) to make the pins of your choice generating PWM output.
   > default: first / next pin available
+- frequency: Frequency of the PWM cycles.
+  Only for light and number, for fan this value is set to the default (100Hz).
+  > default: 100Hz

 ***number specific settings:***
-- name: Name of the Number to create.
-  > default: empty
-- pin: The pin connected to the number.
-Numbering starts from 0 up to 15.
-  > default: first / next pin available
 - invert: Invert signal of the PWM generator
   > default: false
 - minimum: Minimal value of the number.